rcheetah/grav-plugin-elements/README.md

 - Add additional css classes

 ### Default elements
 The plugin intentionally doesn't define default elements, to keep it a clean boilerplate.
-An additional plugin universal elements like text or image is planned.
-But the base plugin currently defines only two abstract elements, which have the purpose of *structuring* other elements:
+An additional plugin with universal elements like Text or Image is planned.
+But the base plugin currently defines only two very abstract elements.
+They are included, because their purpose is to *structure* other elements:
-- **Columns:** Any other elements are displayed in columns.
+- **Columns:** Any other child elements are displayed in columns.
 If you have a text element and an image element, you can display them beside each other, without creating a separate text-image-element.
-- **Wrapper:** This acts as a simple container and displays any other elements underneath each other.
-You can also use it have access to the layout options.
-So you can for example change the background of a (transparent) element that does not have the option for it's background to be changed.
+- **Wrapper:** This acts as a simple container and displays any child elements underneath each other.
+You can also use it to have access to the layout options.
+This allows you, for example, to change the background of a (transparent) element that does not offer the option to change it’s background.

-## Extendable to pages
+### Also works for pages
 You can use the title and layout options on any regular page too, not only on modules.

 ### Based on the idea of reasonable defaults
 This plugin is based on the idea of default values.
 A good example for this concept are the color options.
-You define your brand colors once globally, so the editor can only choose from those colors, and thus cannot screw up your base design.
+You define your brand colors once globally, so a backend user can choose only from the provided colors.
+Therefore he cannot screw up your corporate design.
 Inentionally, there are no color-picker fields.
 This is an opinionated approach that will most likeley suit most users.
-However, nothing is stopping you from overwriting the default behaviour, if this suits your needs better.
+However, nothing stops you from overwriting the default behaviour, if this suits your needs better.